suites-dev/docs.suites.dev/docs/overview/the-shift-from-automock.md

 > **Learn More**: To understand the detailed changes and how to migrate your existing projects from Automock to Suites,
 > please refer to our [Migration Guide](/docs/migration-from-automock-to-suites).

-We are excited about the possibilities that Suites brings to the software testing landscape and are committed to continuing our support for the developer community in creating high-quality software more efficiently.